Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Our Algorithm and Main Results

-Theorem \ref{thm: opt} says that the estimation error $O(\sqrt{q/N} + \sqrt{d/N})$ is achieved, significantly improving the previous results ($O(\sqrt{dq/N})$ for $q\ge 1$) in the high-dimensional regime \cite{Chen:2017:DSM:3175501.3154503}.
-Recall that even in the failure-free setting the minimax-optimal error rate is $O(\sqrt{d/N})$.
+\end{theorem} Note that in Theorem \ref{thm: opt}, the Lipschitz parameters $L, L^{\prime}$, and the size of the search space $r$ are allowed to scale even polynomially in $N$ and $d$.
+The estimation error $O(\sqrt{q/N} + \sqrt{d/N})$ in Theorem \ref{thm: opt} significantly improves the previous results ($O(\sqrt{dq/N})$ for $q\ge 1$) \cite{Chen:2017:DSM:3175501.3154503}.
+Recall that even in the failure-free and centralized setting the minimax-optimal error rate is $O(\sqrt{d/N})$.
 Thus, an immediate consequence of Theorem \ref{thm: opt} is that as long as $q=O(d)$, our proposed algorithm achieves the optimal error rate $O(\sqrt{d/N})$.
-Recall that the sample gradient at each $\theta$ is sub-exponential.
 The sample complexity $N \ge c d^2 \log^8 (Nd)$ appears to be suboptimal at first glance.
-However, it turns out that if we rely on uniform concentration of the sample covariance matrices, this sample complexity is order optimal up to logarithmic factors.
+However, it turns out that under sub-exponential distributional assumption, if we rely on uniform concentration of the sample covariance matrices, this sample complexity is order optimal up to logarithmic factors.
 See Remark \ref{rmk: sample complexity} for details.

-More recent work uses coordinate-wise median and trimmed mean~\cite{yin2018byzantine} and obtains an estimation error $rd( q/(m\sqrt{n}) + 1/\sqrt{N} )$ up to logarithmic factors -- noting that the radius of the model parameter space $r$ is typically on the order of $\sqrt{d}$.
-This error rate is shown to be order-optimal in the low dimensional regime where $d=O(1)$~\cite{yin2018byzantine}, but turns out to scale very poorly in dimension $d$.
-In comparison, our result significantly improves the state-of-the-art in the more challenging and practical high dimensional regimes.
+\begin{remark} One concurrent work~\cite{yin2018byzantine} uses coordinate-wise median and trimmed mean and obtains an estimation error $rd( q/(m\sqrt{n}) + 1/\sqrt{N} )$ up to logarithmic factors -- noting that the radius of the model parameter space $r$ is typically on the order of $\sqrt{d}$.
+This error rate is shown to be order-optimal in the low dimensional regime where $d=O(1)$~\cite{yin2018byzantine}, but turns out to scale poorly in dimension $d$. \end{remark}